Quest-maker-team/quest-maker/website/api/constructor/constructor_api.md

     &emsp; &emsp; ("This is not your quest"), 403 - failed

 ### [Blocks creation](#blocks-creation)
-  - `api/constructor/question_block POST` - create new question block using json description and get its id in current quest
+  - `api/constructor/block POST` - create new block using json description and get its id in current quest
     &emsp; **:request_arg block_dict:** block description in json format:
     ```json
     {